Walter Reed Army Chaplains Celebrate Corps' 250th anniversary

 |0

-This work, Walter Reed Army Chaplains Celebrate Corps' 250th anniversary, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed Army Chaplains Celebrate Corps' 250th anniversary, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.